Resonances in the Two-Centers Coulomb Systems: The two-centers system on

 In fact, the separation reduces the problem to the study of two Sturm-Liouville equations \beq (K_{\xi} + \mu) f(\xi) = 0 \qmbox{ and } (K_{\eta} - \mu) g(\eta) = 0. \Leq{SLSL} Following the standard convention used in the literature, we will call the first equation \emph{radial equation} and the second equation \emph{angular equation}.
 For the proper boundary conditions on $L^{2}([0,\infty), d\xi)$ respectively $L^{2}([-\pi,\pi],d\eta)$ they define essentially self-adjoint operators.

-More in details the eigenvalue equation of $K_{\eta}(h)$ is in the class of the so called Hill's equation.
-In view of Proposition \ref{prop:saExt}, we are interested in the $2\pi$-periodic solutions of the equation, i.e. we look for $\varphi\in L^2([-\pi,\pi],d\eta)$ such that
+More specifically the eigenvalue equation of $K_{\eta}(h)$ is in the class of the so called Hill's equation.
+In view of Proposition \ref{prop:saExt}, we are interested in the $2\pi$-periodic solutions of the equation, i.e. we look for $g\in L^2([-\pi,\pi],d\eta)$ such that

-For $K_{\xi}(h)$ it is clear that $0$ is a regular point, we will see later how to treat the singular point $\infty$ (we refer the reader to \cite{We} for additional information concerning regular and singular points of Sturm-Liouvlle Problems).
-For what concerns the boundary conditions in $0$, as suggested by Proposition \ref{prop:saExt} we will require \beq \phi'(0) = 0. \Leq{eq:BC2dR} The transformation needed to move from $\cH_\cG - E$ to \eqref{def-Kxieta} is obviously not unitary, as we are passing from a semibounded operator to a family of non-semibounded ones.
+For $K_{\xi}(h)$ it is clear that $0$ is a regular point, we will see later how to treat the singular point $\infty$ (we refer the reader to \cite{We} for additional information concerning regular and singular points of Sturm-Liouville Problems).
+For what concerns the boundary conditions in $0$, as suggested by Proposition \ref{prop:saExt} we will require \beq f'(0) = 0. \Leq{eq:BC2dR} The transformation needed to move from $\cH_\cG - E$ to \eqref{def-Kxieta} is obviously not unitary, as we are passing from a semibounded operator to a family of non-semibounded ones.
 On the other hand, their spectra are related, and we will study $\sigma(\cH_\cG)$ by means of the spectra associated to \eqref{def-Kxieta}.